Operation King Kong: Operation Content

 The U.S. Seventh Fleet used 132 boats and 400 aircraft to move 14,500 civilians, 14,000 Republic of China government officers, and soldiers, along with 40,000 tons of military equipment and supplies from the Dachen and adjacent archipelagos.
-After the evacuation, the last Flag of the Republic of China in Dachen was lowered by Jiang Jingguo, and the Zhejiang province government was abolished in the Republic of China as Dachen was their last stronghold in the province.
+After the evacuation, the last Flag of the Republic of China in Dachen was lowered by Chiang Ching-kuo, and the Zhejiang province government was abolished in the Republic of China, as Dachen was their last stronghold in the province.